Pension freedoms explained

 What are pension freedoms?

-You have a number of options when you take your benefits from your pension plan.
+You have several options for taking money from your pension savings.
 You can usually choose to take a quarter (25%) of your pension pot as a tax-free lump sum.
-You can make withdrawals from the balance as you need it (also known as pension drawdown) or buy a secure income (also known as an annuity).
+You can make withdrawals from the balance as you need (also known as pension drawdown or Flexible access, and we call this Income Release) or buy a secure income (also known as an annuity).
 These will be subject to income tax.

 Pension freedoms were introduced in 2015 and apply to anyone who has a Defined Contribution (DC) workplace pension today.
 The freedoms allow you to flexibly access the money saved in your DC pension plan.